 Team-Teach techniques seek to avoid injury to the service user, but it is possible that injury may occur accidentally, and this is not to be seen necessarily as a failure of professional technique, but a regrettable and infrequent side effect of ensuring that the service user remains safe.
 (Director of Team Teach).
-Any such injury will be reported using the HSA2 form.
+Any such injury will be reported using the HSA2 form or Behaviour Watch.
 In addition procedures are in place to ensure that appropriate support is provided for staff and that following an incident pupil/staff relationships are rebuilt and repaired to ensure that a positive learning environment is maintained.
-Werever RPI is used, pupils will be seen by a first aider.
+Werever RPI is used, pupils will be seen by a first aider and a copy of the RPI letter will be sent home to parents/ carers - see appendix 1.
+This will also be followed by a phone call or if agreed with parents a note in the home school diary.